quartzjer/JCOR/README.md

 Whitespace hints?

-* byte length 1 value 0 as a map key has a map value of another map who's integer keys are whitespace hints
+* byte length 1 value 0 as a map key has a map value of another map who's integer keys are whitespace hints for the object
 * hint keys are the position in the original JSON
 * hint values are a UTF-8 string containing only whitespace to be re-inserted

+Tag 42 added to identify JSCN in any CBOR, value is an array which contains 1 + 2 optional items:
+  0: byte string of the contained JSCN value
+  1: integer of the dictionary to use (0 for none)
+  2: map of the whitespace hints

+(th is ct+array)